-Anzac Day Service
+Anzac Day 2020

 The Origins of Anzac Day

-On 25 April 1915, Australians and New Zealanders landed together at Gallipoli at a place later called ANZAC Cove.
+On 25 April 1915, Australians and New Zealanders landed together at Gallipoli, at a place later called Anzac Cove.
 This date has been adopted ever since as the national day of remembrance for war dead in both countries.
-This first observance of ANZAC Day in New Zealand took place in 1916.
+This first observance of Anzac Day in New Zealand took place in 1916.

 In the Spring of 1915, fields of red poppies bloomed in the churned-up ground of the Flanders battlefields in Belgium.
 This sight inspired Canadian officer John McCrae to write the famous poem,’ In Flanders Fields’ and resulted in the red poppy becoming an internationally recognised symbol of remembrance.